OpenValue-D/modern-java-workshop-tasks/java-workshop/README.md

 <details>
 <summary>Hint</summary>

-You can change all the classes in the `dto` package.
+You can change all the classes in the `dto` and the `config` package.

 Hibernate does not allow entities to be records.
 The class needs to be a not final bean with parameterless constructor.